lukevella/rallly/README.md

 ```

 ### Development
-If you're going to be developing, run the `watch` task with gulp.
-This will process all the scss, js and templates and allow you to view any changes you make to them.
+If you're going to be developing, you will need to use gulp to run the `watch` task.
+The task will build the css, js and template files.

 ```bash
 gulp watch